r-hub/blog/content/post/2022-02-21-code-style/index.md

 The resources listed below are books without a free version online.
 Hopefully libraries and used book stores can help.

-{{< tweet 951152160435310592 >}}

--   [The Art of Readable Code by Dustin Boswell, Trevor Foucher](https://www.goodreads.com/book/show/8677004-the-art-of-readable-code) can be (even for those who do not view it as a beach read :cocktail:), a short, light and actionable read.
+-   [The Art of Readable Code by Dustin Boswell, Trevor Foucher](https://www.goodreads.com/book/show/8677004-the-art-of-readable-code) can be a short, light and actionable read.

 -   [Refactoring by Martin Fowler](https://www.goodreads.com/book/show/44936.Refactoring) is an inspiration for the aforementioned keynote talk by Jenny Bryan.
     It defines code smells and refactoring techniques.